WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

--  The harvest agent is responsible for crawling the website using the Heritrix web harvester, and downloading the required web content in accordance with the harvester settings and any bandwidth restrictions.
+-  The harvest agent is responsible for crawling the website using the Heritrix web harvester, and downloading the required web content in accordance with the harvester settings.

 -  Each installation can have more than one harvest agent, depending on the level of harvesting the organization undertakes.